GeekTrainer/custom-vision-workshop/train.md

 1. Select **Train** to open the training dialog
 1. Leave **Quick Training** selected and select **Train** to begin the training process

-Training will take a little bit.
+> **Note**: Training the model will take a couple of minutes.

 ## Test the model

 With the model trained, let's see how well it works.
+It's important to use images which weren't used to train the model.
+After all, if the model has already seen the image it's going to know the answer.

 1. Select **Quick Test**
 1. Select **Browse local files**
 1. Navigate to **FOLDER** and select one of the dog images
 1. Select **Open**
 1. Notice the **tag** and **probability** scores

+## Publish model

+The goal of creating a model in Custom Vision is to use it in different applications.
+To access it from outside of the Custom Vision website it needs to be published.

+1. Select **Publish**
+1. Enter **dogs** for **Model name**
+1. Select **resource** for **Prediction resource**
+1. Select **Publish**
+1. Select **Prediction URL** to view the endpoint address
+1. Copy the value in the grey textbox under **If you have an image file**
+1. Select **Got it**